Scandinavian Capital Exchange

 The Company started in 1974 as an Anpartselskab (ApS); I purchased this already registered company and changed the name to SCE ApS in 1974 because the authorities would not permit the name ‘Scandinavian Capital Exchange’ at the time – it was far too official.
 I knew we could still trade as SCE, Scandinavian Capital Exchange, and shortly later I incorporated successful Scandinavian Capital Exchange AB in Sweden and Scandinavian Capital Exchange AS in Norway without any difficulty, since we operated with the full name.

 Christiansborg, the seat of the Danish Parliament, could be seen through the doors of our reception at the banking premises at Højbro Plads in the centre of Copenhagen.
+Our world-famous author Hans Christian Andersen had lived in the building, more than a hundred years earlier.

 The initial purpose of the company was to make a base, for a financial service company, in Scandinavia and to take advantage of Denmark becoming a member of the EEC (EU) as well as the expected opening of the capital markets in Scandinavia.
 Opening up the capital market and ultimately change in capital restriction and exchange movements, would offer considerable potential for an investment bank.
 Unfortunately, this did not happen for a long time, in fact much longer than I originally had expected.